cbl-dart/cbl-dart/docs/docs/key-concepts.md

 registered.

-With asynchronous APIs, changes are only guaranteed to be delivered once the `Future` returned from the registration call is completed:
+With asynchronous APIs, changes are only guaranteed to be delivered once the `api|dart:async|Future` returned from the registration call is completed:

 ```dart
 // Await the future returned from the registration call.